chrplr/lpp-scripts2/README.md

 To create a new model:

-1. add to the folder ` onsets`  one comma separated (.csv) file per variable and per run, containing two columns names 'onset' and 'amplitude'. (onsets is given in seconds).
-The filename pattern is `X_VARNAME.csv` where X is the run numbner [1-9]

-2. create a ` setenv*` file exporting the environment variables specifing the model name, the list of regressors, etc. (check the top of the Makefile for the list of variables; but please do not edit the Makefile itself!).
+1. create a sub directory in `models` containing a `setenv` file exporting the environment variables specifing the model name, the list of regressors, etc. (see modesl/en/christophe-bottomup/setenv fro an example)

-3. if your model is, say, `mymodel` , create ` mymodel-first-level.py`  and ` mymodel-orthonormalize.py` which will be executed by `make first-level`.
+2. In your model's directory, create `firstlevel.py` and optionnaly, `orthonormalize.py` which will be executed by `make first-level`.
+Create also `group.py` for the siecond level.

+3. If your model includes variables that have not yet been used in previous models, tyou need to add to the folder ` onsets`  one comma separated (.csv) file per variable and per run --- the filename pattern being `X_VARNAME.csv` where X is the run number [1-9].
+Each file must contain two columns named 'onset' and 'amplitude' (onsets is given in seconds).

 Requirements: